evhub/coconut/HELP.md

 ### Iterative Method

-The final, and other functional, approach, is the iterative one.
+The other main functional approach is the iterative one.
 Iterative approaches avoid the need for state change and loops by using higher-order functions, those that take other functions as their arguments, like `map` and `reduce`, to abstract out the basic operations being performed.
 In Coconut, the iterative approach to the `factorial` problem is:
 ```coconut
 def factorial(n):
     """Compute n! where n is an integer >= 0."""